haddocking/haddock3/docs/examples.md

 The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.

+## docking-protein-protein

+A protein-protein docking example making use of the NMR chemical shift perturbation data providing information on the residues of binding site to guide the docking.
+The NMR-identified residues are defined as active and with their surface neighbors as passive (the corresponding AIRs are defined in the `e2a-hpr_air.tbl` file in the `data` directory).
+This system is the same described in our [HADDOCK2.4 basic protein-protein docking tutorial](https://www.bonvinlab.org/education/HADDOCK24/HADDOCK24-protein-protein-basic/).
+For the second molecule (HPR), an ensemble of 10 conformations (taken from the NMR solution structure of this protein) is used as starting point for the docking.
+Refer to above tutorial for more details about the system and restraints.

+Three different workflows are illustrated:

+1) 1000 rigidbody docking models, selection of top200 and flexible refinement + EM of those (`docking-protein-protein-full.cfg`)
+2) 1000 rigidbody docking models, selection of top200 and flexible refinement + final refinement in explict solvent (water) of those (`docking-protein-protein-mdref-full.cfg`)
+3) 1000 rigidbody docking models, FCC clustering and selection of max 20 models per cluster followed by flexible refinement and EM (`docking-protein-protein-cltsel-full.cfg`).

+In this example all parameters are left to their default settings, except for manually defining the histidines protonation states.

+The `caprieval` module is called at various stages during the workflow to assess the quality of the models with respect to the known reference structure.